 A protein packed food is the first item I put in their lunch.
 Protein and the fat that can come along with it, are the most important components of a great ADHD lunch.

 Good fats are essential for the optimal function of the brain.
 Don’t be afraid of fat – nuts, grass fed beef and full fat dairy can be great sources for the lunch box.
 (We also take a fish oil supplement daily.)

-Along with some of the convenience foods listed above, my kids love nuts(cashews, almonds and pistachios are the most nutritious), egg salad, Nutbutter Energy Balls( Yes, a recipe but super easy) and a good ol’ fashioned peanut butter sandwich.
+Along with some of the convenience foods listed above, my kids love nuts(cashews, almonds and pistachios are the most nutritious), egg salad, tuna salad, Nutbutter Energy Balls( Yes, a recipe but super easy) and a good ol’ fashioned nut butter sandwich on gluten free bread.

 Fruits and Veggies

 Fruits and veggies provide the ADHD body and brain with vital nutrients and fiber, not to mention some additional hydration.
 I try to include at least two sources in each lunch.
 I only pack what I am sure my boys will eat and keep lots of veggies chopped in the fridge for easy lunch packing.